 The re-enrollment measure has more than three years of data, and is considered an established measure.
-The floor and target are calculated based on data through 2014-15 and set for two years with 2015-16 serving as year one.
-The floor and target will be recalculated for the 2017-18 PMF Policy and Technical Guide.
+The floor and target are calculated based on data through 2016-17 and set for two years with 2017-18 serving as year one.
+The floor and target will be recalculated for the 2018-19 PMF Policy and Technical Guide.
 The floor and target are calculated based on the previous three years of re-enrollment rates, where the floor is based on the 10th percentile of school performance and the target is based on the 90th percentile of school performance, with a three-year weighted average.
-12 c.
-Re-enrollment Rate Calculations with Campus Reconfigurations If an existing school is approved by DC PCSB's Board to reconfigure its campuses, the PMF re-enrollment rate is calculated only at the LEA level during the first year after the campus reconfigures.
-For example, if an LEA approved by DC PCSB to reconfigure its one campus spanning PK through grade 8 into two campuses serving PK-grade 4 and grades 5-8, the re-enrollment rates for each campus during the subsequent year of reconfiguration will be the re-enrollment rate for the entire LEA, not each individual campus, and the re-enrollment rate will be the same for both campuses.
+15

-Below is the floor and target for re-enrollment for 2016-17:
+Below is the floor and target for re-enrollment for 2017-18:

-Measure Floor Target Re-enrollment (all students) 67.0 92.0
+Measure Floor Target Re-enrollment (all students)